No products in the cart.

-Global Adolescent Project (G.A.P.) started in August 2010 with the courage of two teenaged girls in the wake of the Haiti earthquake.
-Joselyne and Josianne were living under a tarp on a muddy hillside in the tent city in Petionville, a district of Port Au Prince.
+Global Adolescent Project (G.A.P.) started with the courage of two teenaged girls in August 2010 in the wake of the Haiti earthquake.
+Jocelyne and Josianne were living under a tarp on a muddy hillside in the tent city in Petionville, a district of Port Au Prince.
 Up the hill from their tarp, the girls could see relief workers at the field hospital established to serve the camp, but they were unsure if they were allowed to make contact.
 After much debate, they gathered their nerves and slowly began to meet us, break through the language and cultural barriers and tell their story.

-When asked, the youth told us that their greatest hope was to attend school.
-We enrolled the kids in school and found that we needed to expand our services to provide shelter, clothing, food, mental health supportand job skills training.
+As we enrolled the kids in school, we found that we needed to expand our services to provide food, clothing, shelter, mental health support and job skills training.
 In other words, a path so that our kids will have a future.
 We continue to build on that foundation by networking with other organizations.
 We are aware of many more youth from Haiti and other developing countries that can use our assistance.
 It is both overwhelming and thrilling.

 So far, we have three projects in the GAP-CREATE initiative;